 This is the type of echo that most people are familiar with.
 Guest feedback occurs when the audio signal coming from one participant reaches the microphone of the other participant.
 This is illustrated through the diagram below:

 The arrows represent the signal moving down the audio chain.
 The signal starts with Participant A, as the blue arrow on the left entering the microphone.
-As we follow the path, we see that the signal is emanating out in all directions from the laptop speakers.
+As we follow the path, we see that the signal is emanating in all directions from the laptop speakers.
 Some of the arrows are reaching Participant B’s microphone and are being picked up.
 That signal is then sent by Participant B, represented now by the red arrows, which then is heard by Participant A. This is the dreaded echo.

 2. Device/Speaker Feedback